I love a small house that has been thoughtfully designed, and this “petite antique classic country Cape” in Vermont is a perfect example.

 “The house is quite small by today’s standards,” says Pi Smith, the project architect.

-The homeowners requested a new “sunlit, eat-in farmhouse kitchen that would be the center of the house.”
+She requested a “sunlit, eat-in farmhouse kitchen that would be the center of the house.”

-This is what the kitchen used to look like (!!):
+This is what the kitchen used to look like (below):